 What Is Discrimination & How Am I Protected?

-Discrimination occurs when one employee is treated differently than another employee because of a protected class, like his or her sex, gender, gender identity, race, color, national origin, religion, age, disability, medical condition, sexual orientation, marital status, military, or veteran status.
-Treating someone differently because the employee is a friend or a relative is not discrimination.
+Discrimination occurs when one employee is treated differently than another employee because of a protected class, like their sex, gender, gender identity, race, color, national origin, religion, age, disability, medical condition, sexual orientation, marital status, military, or veteran status.
+Sexual harassment is also considered a form of sex discrimination.
+However, treating someone differently because the employee is a friend or a relative is not discrimination.

 California law offers a broader range of rights and remedies than federal law.
 California's rights against discrimination are covered under California's Fair Employment and Housing Act (FEHA) and the state constitution.

 To prove discrimination, an employee must prove by substantial evidence that the reason for any adverse employment action was due to discrimination.
 Mr. Newman believes this creates an unfair burden on the employee and works with them to build a strong case.
 When discrimination happens, Alan Burton Newman will aggressively fight to earn favorable results for you.

 Age discrimination in the workplace

 When a workforce begins to age, it becomes more important to protect the rights of older workers.
 In 1967, the Age Discrimination in Employment Act (ADEA) was written to ensure that employees above the age of 40 were given the same rights and considerations as younger ones—especially in matters of benefits, raises, promotions, and compensation.

 Though Millennials will begin dominating the workforce in the next few years, Baby Boomers still make up 29% of the people working today.
 Gen Xers (those aged 36-51) dominated the workforce for a few years before Millennials took the lead, meaning in a few years, two large segments of the workforce will include people who need protection under the ADEA.